-- 1. Coupler - 2.
+- 1. Headlight coupler - 2.
 Headlight bulb cover

-Replacing a headlight bulb
+Replacing the headlight bulb

-This motorcycle is equipped with two quartz bulb headlights.
-If a headlight bulb burns out, replace it as follows.
+This motorcycle is equipped with a quartz bulb headlight.
+If the headlight bulb burns out, replace it as follows.

-Disconnect the headlight coupler, and then remove the headlight bulb cover.
+- Remove panel C. (See page 6-8 for panel removal and installation procedures.) - Disconnect the headlight coupler, and then remove the headlight bulb cover.

-- 1. Headlight bulb holder - Unhook the headlight bulb holder, and then remove the defective bulb.
+- 1. Headlight bulb holder - 3.
+Unhook the headlight bulb holder, and then remove the defective bulb.